PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 16:25:33
+Last updated: 2024-04-05 16:26:06
-Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
-My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson
+Random Quote: My only aim is to take many lives.
+The more the better I feel. -